All for the Gram: Rahal cars briefly idled after photo shoot - WTMJ

 “And if we get the opportunity, then we come across the line as a team.
 And if we don’t get the opportunity, we call it off.
 For us it’s always been an awareness situation.
 But it’s always been the first session, the first time, and we’ve never had a problem.”

-Even with the penalty, the Rahal cars were still allotted more than five hours of practice time ahead of the two-day qualifying process that begins Saturday and decides the pole-winner Sunday.
-The team was behind with Ferrucci, who crashed late Thursday and needed significant repairs to his car.
+Even with the penalty, the Rahal cars still had more than five hours of practice time ahead of the two-day qualifying process that begins Saturday and decides the pole-winner Sunday.
+The team was already in a hole with Ferrucci, who crashed late Thursday and needed significant repairs to his car.

-“We were fortunate the tub was OK, the gearbox was OK, engine was OK.
-Certainly the left side of the car was gone, but we were prepared,” Bobby Rahal said.
-“It was a late night, though.
-Some went home around midnight, some by 1:30, some 2:30.
-I think there were some people still here at 5 a.m.

-“A great team effort getting the car done, and more than anything I’m pleased that Santino is OK.”

-Ferrucci was evaluated at a local hospital and cleared Friday morning by IndyCar to compete.
-He wore a leg brace over his firesuit.
+The team worked overnight to get it rebuilt and Ferrucci, who was cleared Friday morning by IndyCar to compete, was fast.

-As the competition hit the track, the Rahal cars waited in their penalty box but drivers didn’t worry about the lost time.

-“I think there’s nothing that will hurt us, to be honest,” said Sato, the two-time and defending winner.
+“I think there’s nothing that will hurt us, to be honest,” Sato, the two-time and defending winner, said.
 “Maybe we have a little bit longer lunchtime.
 But designing a good program, that’s what’s important.”

-The Rahal organization is celebrating its 30th season in racing this year and earlier this week broke ground on a new 100,000 square-foot headquarters in nearby Zionsville.
-The shop is scheduled to open for next season and create more than 70 jobs by 2024 after more than $20 million worth of investment.

-RLL went first and third in last year’s Indy 500 with Sato, and this season added Ferrucci to the lineup following his fourth-place finish a year ago.
-The team is still trying to celebrate Sato’s victory — the 2020 race was held without spectators for the first time in 104 runnings — and the lack of pomp and circumstance cut into Sato’s victory party.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports